Alex-Rakin/Project_cardiovascular_diseases/README.md

 The consistency of cognitive tests’ scales was assessed using PCA and McNemar's test.

+Figure X.PCA Variable Correlation

+Figure X. Contribution of Variables to the First Principal Component (Dim-1)

+Figure X. Contribution of Variables to the Second Principal Component (Dim-2)

+Principal Component Analysis (PCA) was conducted to identify the key contributors to the variance in cognitive function indicators.
+The first principal component (PC1) explained 29.6% of the total variance, while the second principal component (PC2) accounted for 25.3% (Fig. X).
+Together, these components captured more than 50% of the total variance in the dataset.

+The variable contribution plot for PC1 (Fig. X) revealed that stpersonal_v8, moca_v8, and mmse_v8 were the primary contributors to this dimension, indicating their strong influence on the overall variance structure.
+In contrast, symboldigit_v8, fab_v8, and benton_v8 had notably lower contributions, suggesting they played a lesser role in defining PC1.

+Similarly, in PC2 (Fig. X), the highest contributing variables were stsutiational_v8, moca_v8, and stpersonal_v8, reinforcing the importance of executive and memory-related cognitive functions in shaping this component.
+On the other hand, symboldigit_v8 exhibited the lowest contribution to PC2, implying a relatively minor role in explaining variance in this dimension.

+These findings suggest that memory and executive function variables predominantly drive the variance observed in cognitive performance across participants, while other cognitive tests contribute less significantly to the principal components.

 ### ANOVA, Kruskal-Wallis test, Fisher’s exact test